ISO 19011-2018 - Applying Principles to Medical Device QMS Audits

 - Describe the purpose of:

 - Explain the role of an auditor to plan, conduct, report and follow up a quality management system audit in accordance with ISO 19011:2018

 Plan, conduct, report and follow up an audit of a quality management system to establish conformity (or otherwise) with audit criteria (e.g., ISO 13485:2016)

 Who Should Attend

-This ISO 19011:2018 audit training is helpful for all auditors and all management personnel with responsibility for medical device regulatory life cycles, including involvement with the design and implementation of quality management systems or oversight of an internal auditing program.
+This ISO 19011:2018 audit training is helpful for all auditors and all management personnel with responsibility for medical device regulatory life cycles, including involvement with the design and implementation of quality management systems or oversight of an internal or supplier auditing program.